Getting started with 3D printing

 Slicing turns your 3D model into a file that the 3D printer will be able to use to print it.

-• Import your STL file.
+- Import your STL file.

-• Prepare your design for printing: you can adjust quality settings, wall thickness, infill, supports etc.
+- Prepare your design for printing: you can adjust quality settings, wall thickness, infill, supports etc.

-From Ultimaker Cura export your:
+From your slicer software you export your:

 g-code file